geudde/attic-chest/pages/03.season-2/08.meeting-20/04.tea/docs.md

 <div class="author">Mr Parkinson</div>

-What tho’ my genius yields no attic Brine,
+What tho’ my genius yields no attic brine,
 To please the palates of the sacred Nine,
-No savoury Stanza cooks, or Epic dishes
+No savoury stanza cooks, or epic dishes
 Such as might equal great Apollo’s wishes,
-No Bay Leaf Chaplet yet emcompass me,
+No bay leaf chaplet yet encompass me,
-Better I’m pleas’d with Leaves of good green Tea.
+Better I’m pleas’d with leaves of good green tea.
-&emsp;Blest Leaves! ye clear’d Confucius’s Pate,
+&emsp;Blest leaves! ye clear’d Confucius’s pate,
-Whilst planning Codes for might China’s State.
+Whilst planning codes for might China’s state.
-&emsp;At ease reclining on a Bamboo mat,
+&emsp;At ease reclining on a bamboo mat,
 In solemn silent dignity he sat,
-Whilst with assiduous zeal the servile Throng,
+Whilst with assiduous zeal the servile throng,
-Alternate proffer’d Hyson & Souchong;
+Alternate proffer’d hyson & souchong;
-Grave Mandarines bestow’d devout applause,
+Grave mandarines bestow’d devout applause,
 And grateful China, own’d *Con-fu-tsi’s* Laws!

-&emsp;Thy influence Tea inspir’d the Sage’s Soul,
+&emsp;Thy influence tea inspir’d the sage’s soul,
-&emsp;Taught him to steer from Vice’s hidden Shoal,
+&emsp;Taught him to steer from vice’s hidden shoal,
-&emsp;And lead the willing Heart to Virtue’s Goal.
+&emsp;And lead the willing heart to virtue’s goal.

 Benignant balmy juice, thy pow’r shall last,
-When Salamandrine Spirit’s Reign is past!
+When salamandrine spirit’s reign is past!
-E’en Sots shall love thee, & no longer pine
+E’en sots shall love thee, & no longer pine
-For pleasing Punch, or topsy-turvy Wine; —
+For pleasing punch, or topsy-turvy wine; —
-Brandy, Rum, Hollands crave to take our Lives
+Brandy, rum, hollands crave to take our lives
-And *Shrub* shall *wither*, whilst the Tea-*Plant* thrives.
+And *shrub* shall *wither*, whilst the tea-*plant* thrives.

 **Van-ta-zhin**